rathapech/LOMDA/README.md

 # LOMDA

-The code is from a paper entitled "LOMDA: Linear optimization for miRNA-disease association prediction" by Ratha Pech et al.
+The code is from a paper entitled "__LOMDA: Linear optimization for miRNA-disease association prediction__" by Ratha Pech et al.

+To run the 5-fold cross validation of all the diseases:

+### main_LOMDA.m

+To run the 5-fold cross validation of particular disease:

+### main_disease.m